mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 remote areas and while this is strictly an internal matter, the lure of big money for Pysadian Atrake wine (made on–planet from Trake fruits) has brought many offworld entrepreneurs to Pysadi in search of their fortune.
-Recent newscasts about the ‘Pysadian Booze Wars’ are massively exaggerated but nonetheless offworlders must be careful not to accidentally become involved.
+Recent newscasts about the 'Pysadian Booze Wars' are massively exaggerated but nonetheless offworlders must be careful not to accidentally become involved.